jkerai1/ImpTemplate/README.md

 # Jupyter Notebook Users

-ctrl + enter is run a block

-Shift + L toggles line numbers in jupyter

 To paste as plain text is ctrl shift v to Teams if copying straight from Jupyter notebook     <<<

+Ctrl + enter is run a block

+Shift + L toggles line numbers in jupyter - useful to debugging

 you can directly open webpages in python using webbrowser.open("www.google.com") replace google.com with link for "create new incident in snow" in a new block in jupyter for more convienence